QuinnCabooter/Website-official/content/authors/admin/_index.md

 Dear visitor

 My name is Quinn Cabooter and I am currently a research assisant at Ghent University.
-I graduated in August 2022 and I am currently writing a grant proposal.
-You are welcome to take a look through my portfolio.
-Keep in mind, however, that this website is still a work in progress.
+I graduated as Master in Theoretical and Experimental Psychology in August 2022.
+Recently, I submitted a PhD grant proposal.
+Awaiting the results, I am performing research experiments for the lab of Prof. Nico Boehler, I am writing a review article and I am in the process of submitting the results of my Master thesis for publication.
+Results, findings and publications from my research will be communicated via this platform.
+Feel free to browse around!